 6. Not all babies will make progress in 3-7 Days

 The book says it takes 3 days to make habits and 3 to 7 days to break habits.
-In my experience, this simply isn’t true that all babies will make new habits in just one week.
-For some persistent babies or sensitive ones, they sometimes need more time or a gentler, more gradual method.
-This is not to say it won’t work…eventually, but having realistic expectations will help you stay committed.
-While you will likely see improvement in just 3-7 days, it’s possible you will not be “done” for several weeks.
-Realistic expectations are 1-4 weeks, depending on the extent of your sleep challenges, age of your baby, and your goals.
+In my experience, this simply isn’t true.
+Not all babies will make new habits in just one week.
+Some persistent or sensitive babies sometimes need more time or a gentler, more gradual method.
+This is not to say it won’t work eventually, but having realistic expectations will help you stay committed.
+While you may see improvement in just 3-7 days, it’s possible you will not be “done” for several weeks.
+Realistic expectations are 1-4 weeks, depending on the extent of your sleep challenges, the age of your baby, and your goals.

 7. Cuddling = Rewarding Negative Behavior?

 I encourage you to tend to your crying baby as much as possible, though that does NOT mean you can or should necessarily always try to “fix” everything.
-Some things just can’t be “fixed” and helping your baby learn to work through it can be key to establishing many good habits in your home even beyond sleep.
+Some things just can’t be “fixed.”
+Helping your baby learn to work through things can be key to establishing many good habits in your home.

 8. Sleep Needs

-Babies with reflux often need smaller, more frequent feedings and, in my experience, some won’t even eat when it’s not a sleep time because of the negative feelings surrounding feeding in the past.
+Babies with reflux often need smaller, more frequent feedings.
+In my vast experience, some won’t even eat when it’s not a sleep time.
+There may be negative feelings surrounding feedings in the past.
 The book maintains this method can work with babies who have reflux, but my caution to you is that if your baby needs smaller feedings, so he doesn’t spit up as much, then you may not want to work towards feedings every 4 hours (see above).
-There is, of course, a difference between a baby with reflux who is taking medication that is effective and those with milder reflux who are not medicated or those who are medicated and it’s not 100% effective.
-You know your baby best, but some of the babies I’ve worked with simply eat small meals no matter how spread apart they are.
+There is, of course, a difference between a baby with reflux who is taking medication that is effective, those with milder reflux who are not medicated, or those who are medicated and it’s not 100% effective.
+You know your baby best!
+Some of the babies I’ve worked with simply eat small meals no matter how spread apart they are.